DOGE-Train: Discrete Optimization on GPU with End-to-end Training: Method

-Given the Lagrange variables $\lambda$ we directly use the dual objective~\eqref{eq:dual-problem} as an unsupervised loss to train the GNN.
+\paragraph{Loss} Given the Lagrange variables $\lambda$ we directly use the dual objective~\eqref{eq:dual-problem} as an unsupervised loss to train the GNN.
 Thus, we maximize the loss $L$ defined as

 For a mini-batch of instances during training we take the mean of corresponding per-instance losses.
-For backpropagation, gradient of loss $\mathcal{L}$ w.r.t.\ Lagrange variables of a subproblem $j$ is computed by finding a minimizing assignment for that subproblem, written as

-The above gradient is then sent as input for backpropagation.
+For backpropagation, gradient of the loss $\mathcal{L}$ w.r.t.\ Lagrange variables of a subproblem $j$ is computed by finding a minimizing assignment for that subproblem, written as $ \left(\frac{\partial \mathcal{L}}{\partial \lambda}\right)_{\bullet j} = \argmin_{x \in \X_j} \la \lambda_{\bullet j}, x \ra \in \{0, 1\}^{\I_j} $.
+This gradient is then sent as input for backpropagation.
 For computing the minimizing assignment efficiently we use binary decision diagram representation of each subproblem as in~\cite{abbas2021fastdog, lange2021efficient}.